mzabrisk/Pewlett-Hackard-Analysis/README.md

 ## Summary

--

-- Our analysis showed that >25,000 senior engineers and nearly 25,000 senior staff are expected to retire, but the impact of these numbers isn't clear without a better picture of the Pewlett-Hackard workforce.
+- The number of roles that will need to be filled is significant.
+There are 72,458 employees preparing for retirment.
+Management needs to take a close look at the mid-level employee population to determine if there are sufficient people to fill these roles.
+Our analysis showed that >25,000 senior engineers and nearly 25,000 senior staff are expected to retire, but the impact of these numbers isn't clear without a better picture of the Pewlett-Hackard workforce.
 A query showing the employees who are expected to have another 10+ years in the workforce, and their titles, would be very useful.
 Unfortunately, it isn't clear what year this data is from:
     - The most recent hires are from 2002-08-01, however we are gating our birthdates for 1952-1955.
 If the year is 2002, an emloyee born in 1952 would still be far from retirement.
 Most recent hire dates is evident from this simple query:

     ![](https://github.com/mzabrisk/Pewlett-Hackard-Analysis/blob/0fc160fd8618055a4e1a218e872e2f0cea6537ba/Data/figures/titles_query.png)